belmont0101/esx/README.md

 ### Developer Benefits
 - Easier maintenance (no custom NUI code to maintain)
-- Actively maintained by overextended
+- Actively maintained by communityox
 - Better documentation and community support
 - More features available out of the box
 - Simpler debugging